nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | **Parameter**                      | A component of the command that the user will need to input.<br> e.g., `sort reminder by/deadline` where deadline is the parameter.                                                            |
 | **Prefix**                         | Abbreviation of the name of the parameter followed by a `/`.
 User will need to type the prefix before the parameter in ModQuik.<br> e.g., `sort reminder by/deadline` where by/ is the prefix. |
 | **Lexicographically**              | Generalization of the alphabetical order of the dictionaries                                                                                                                                   |

+### 6.2 Notes

+<a name="notes-autocorrect-dates"></a>
+#### 6.2.1 Note on autocorrecting invalid dates

+ModQuik will assume some invalid dates to be correct and autocorrect the date to the last valid day of that month.
+See the below examples for a better explanation.

+Examples:
+* `add reminder n/mark papers D/2022-11-31 T/13:00 p/HIGH d/300 papers to mark` will set a reminder on 2022 Nov 30 instead.
+ModQuik reasonably assumes that the user wishes to set the date on the last day of November.
+* `add reminder n/mark papers D/2023-02-29 T/13:00 p/HIGH d/300 papers to mark` will set a reminder on 2023 Feb 28 instead, since 2023 is not a leap year, with 2023 February having 28 days.
+* `add reminder n/mark papers D/2024-02-30 T/13:00 p/HIGH d/300 papers to mark` will set a reminder on 2024 Feb 29 instead, since 2024 is a leap year, with 2024 February having 29 days.
+* `add reminder n/mark papers D/2022-11-32 T/13:00 p/HIGH d/300 papers to mark` will show an error instead.
+This is because none of the months have 32 days, and the date is more likely to be a user typo.

 ### 6.2 Command summary